rstraub/rstraub.github.io/_drafts/why-use-tdd.md

 ## What Are the Real Reasons for Doing TDD? 🧼

 [Test-Driven Development][what-is-tdd] (TDD) is a [controversial topic][tdd-controversy] amongst developers.
-After many years of doing TDD daily, I think part of the reason is that people do not truly understand the reasons behind TDD.
+After many years of doing TDD daily, I think part of the reason is that some people do not fully grasp the reasons behind TDD.

 Let's get the biggest misconception out of the way first: [TDD is not about testing][tdd-not-about-testing].
 It is a vehicle to drive development.